arosenmund/defcon_31_ad_good_bad_lolWut/0_setup/README.md

 ## Navigating the Lab

-This lab consists of 5 different hosts.
+This lab consists of 5 different hosts within the `WHEEL` domain.
 You can switch between them freely by pressing ctrl+shift+alt > then clicking the top left drop down.

 The devices are as follows: